 MAXIFS

 The MAXIFS function returns the maximum value from a range of cells that meets multiple criteria.
-This function is handy when you want to find the highest value in a dataset based on specified conditions.
+Use this function to find the highest value in a dataset based on specified conditions.

 Syntax 🔗